How can we make it easier for teachers to start using our software?

 - Serena: User Researcher

-We used our early-stage user research to evaluate the design of two wireframe prototypes that I created - one for Admins and one for Resellers.
+We employed early-stage user research to evaluate the design of two wireframe prototypes that I created; one for Admins and one for Resellers.
 This validated that we were heading in the right direction with the portal design.

 The PM and I decided that if the project could be killed at any moment, we needed to be much more aggressive in our scoping, and address our users' biggest pain points first.
-I designed an MVP that focused on the most important feature for our users - managing software entitlement using email addresses rather than product keys.
-This is a feature that was originally scheduled for development 2-3 quarters later.
+I designed an MVP that focused on the most important feature for our users - getting rid of product keys.
+This was always on our roadmap, but it was originally scheduled for development 2-3 releases later.

-After the requirement flux settled, we determined that the new portal will provide an Admin with easy ways to:
+After the requirement flux settled, we determined that the key design goals of the new portal would be to provide an Admin with easy ways to:

-- See the total number of licenses available
+- View the total number of licenses available

-- See details of any product key (for reference)
+- View details of any product key (for reference)